 Who is this presentation for?

-- Product managers, data science managers, CTOs, and CIOs
+- Product managers, data science managers, and experienced data science architects

 Ira Cohen walks you through the cycle of developing ML-based capabilities (or entire products) and the role of the (product) manager in each step of the cycle using real-world examples.